PhudishTam/api-test/README.md

 3. **Access the Application**
 - Open a browser and navigate to [http://localhost:5000](http://localhost:5000).
-- Put your number will predict
+- Put your number will predict the result